Marvbudd/shoebox/README.md

         // The default settings are not an accident.
 They were chosen for several reasons, one of which is
         // to produce static URLs.
         // John Cardinal
   2. Support ad hoc list.json creation within shoebox.
-Only needs to prompt for key, and title properties and create a new collection.
-At present creating a starter file in the collections subdirectory does this.
+Only needs to prompt for text and title properties to create a new collection.
+For now a sample newfile.json is included.
+Put this in the collections subdirectory and edit the text and title.
+  A Collection dropdown will appear with a Filter checkbox allowing restricting the left column to only items in the collection.
+  When Filter is unchecked double click on the left column to toggle items into (Green) the collection.
   3. An app to ingest select media directories and build an accessions.json file automatically for them, looking for internal metadata.
 This would be better than hand coding accessions.json.
 Then an entry editor form would be nice to complete each entry.
   4. Each person's face in a picture should be identified like social media tags.
 Is a facial recognition toolkit available?